tsgates/arch-wiki-markdown/wiki/Canon_iP4300.md

 For information about setting up cups, refer to CUPS, however all that is really needed for the iP4300 is to start the cups daemon with:

-    # /etc/rc.d/cupsd start
+    # systemctl start cupsd

-and to add cupsd to the daemons line in /etc/rc.conf
+and if you want to start cupsd on bootup run:

+    # systemctl enable cupsd

 Methods of getting the printer working
 ======================================